Samolus valerandi: Ecological aspects

 This species is found in a variety of wet habitats, including stream banks, tidal marshes, and seeps.
 It can be found in both degraded and intact natural communities.

 Cultivation

 The plant can be grown in ponds, bog gardens, and damp areas in the garden.
 S. valerandi prefers light (sandy), medium (loamy), and heavy (clay) soils, preferably neutral or basic (alkaline) soils.
-It cannot tolerate shade and likes a bright, sunny position.
+It can tolerate both shade and a bright, sunny position.
 It requires moist or wet soil and can even grow in water.
 The plant can tolerate maritime exposure and is self-fertile.
 S. valerandi is sometimes grown in aquariums, although they seem to last only a limited time when grown fully submersed.

 Uses

 The plant's leaves, when cut and agitated in water, produce a lather, for which reason in Palestine it has been used by the local Arab population, in former times, to launder clothes and was called by them sabūn 'arab (= Arab soap).